 Unlike plants, soils, and water bodies, animals move around—a lot.
 This makes them difficult (and expensive) to monitor, especially because many Southwestern mammals don't tend to follow predictable migration patterns.
 For this reason and others, mammals were not one of the resources originally selected for monitoring by the Sonoran Desert Network.

 Improvements in technology and monitoring methodologies, along with a new program that has made volunteers available through the Desert Research Learning Center, is helping to change that.
-A draft protocol for monitoring mid-sized mammals (ranging in size from foxes to bears) using remote wildlife "camera traps" is being piloted at Casa Grande Ruins National Monument, Chiricahua National Monument, Fort Bowie National Historic Site, Gila Cliff Dwellings National Monument, Montezuma Castle National Monument (both units), Organ Pipe Cactus National Monument, and Saguaro National Park (Tucson Mountain District).
+A draft protocol for monitoring medium- and large-sized mammals (ranging in size from foxes to bears) using remote wildlife "camera traps" is being piloted at Casa Grande Ruins National Monument, Chiricahua National Monument, Fort Bowie National Historic Site, Gila Cliff Dwellings National Monument, Montezuma Castle National Monument (both units), Organ Pipe Cactus National Monument, and Saguaro National Park (Tucson Mountain District).
 The network hopes to implement this protocol at all 11 Sonoran Desert Network parks.

 Methods and Goals

 The cameras are heat- and motion-activated, and are positioned at a height designed to capture animals.
 They will be placed during times of the year when mammal activity is expected to be highest, depending on season and location.
 Because they can simultaneously sample nearly all species of medium and large mammals in an area, camera traps are useful for identifying trends in species across multiple trophic levels (herbivores, omnivores, carnivores).